HECVAT Category

 Select your hosting option.

-This question is asking about where and how your application or service is hosted - essentially, where your servers and data physically or virtually reside.
+This is a scoping question about your hosting model, capturing where and how your application's servers and data actually reside.
 In a security assessment like HECVAT (Higher Education Cloud Vendor Assessment Tool), this information is crucial because different hosting models present different security considerations, risks, and compliance requirements.

 Is a SOC 2 Type 2 report available for the hosting environment?

-This question is asking whether a SOC 2 Type 2 audit report is available for the datacenter or hosting environment where your service/application runs.
+Independent assurance over your hosting environment is what's being requested: whether a SOC 2 Type 2 report is available for the datacenter where your service runs.

 Are you generally able to accommodate storing each institution's data within its geographic region?